Mobile Banking at Your Credit Union Rivals Big Bank Technology

 Three of the credit unions listed do not offer a mobile banking application to their members, but could provide certain features through their mobile-friendly website.
-And 49 of 50 credit unions surveyed offered the top three most-used mobile banking features to their customers, demonstrating that credit unions have heard and catered to the technological needs of their membership.
+And 49 of 50 credit unions surveyed offered the top three most-used mobile banking features to their members, demonstrating that credit unions have heard and are catering to the technological needs of their membership.

 Sonya McDonald, vice president of planning and market development at RBFCU, one of the largest credit unions by assets in the country, explained why the institution puts such a dominant focus on mobile banking.

 “Members expect to connect with their financial institution anytime and anywhere.
 They want to be able to access their money when it’s convenient to them and through the channels that are most convenient to them,” McDonald told GOBankingRates.
 “With the proliferation of smartphone and tablet use, consumers want to be able to use their devices to access everything, and their financial institution is no exception.”